tolitius/bb8/README.md

 $ bb --help
 ```
 ```
-bb is a command line interface to Stellar (https://www.stellar.org/) networks.
+BB-8 is a command line interface to Stellar (https://www.stellar.org/) networks.

 Usage:
   bb [command]

 Available Commands:
-  change-trust create, update, or delete a trustline fund         fund a test account gen-keys     create a pair of keys (in two files "file-name.pub" and "file-name"). help         Help about any command load-account load and return account details new-tx       build and submit a new transaction send-payment send payment from one account to another stream       stream "ledger", "payment" and "tranasaction" events. submit-tx    submit a base64 encoded transaction version      print the version number of bb
+  change-trust   create, update, or delete a trustline create-account creates a new account fund           fund a test account gen-keys       create a pair of keys (in two files "file-name.pub" and "file-name") help           Help about any command load-account   load and return account details new-tx         build and submit a new transaction send-payment   send payment from one account to another set-options    set options on the account stream         stream "ledger", "payment" and "tranasaction" events submit-tx      submit a base64 encoded transaction version        print the version number of bb

 Flags:
   -h, --help   help for bb